 - Moroccan Oil.
 I stick with the Garner Fructis – Sleek & Shine Moroccan Sleek Oil Treatment.
 This stuff really makes a difference, so make sure you use the formula as I give it to you.

 Here’s The Mixture / Formula For Matted Dog Fur Repair:

 How To Make and Apply The Detangler Spray

-It really is simple to make.
+It really is simple to make and is a good everyday detangling spray.
 Three ingredients are all it takes.
 If I can do it, I know you can do it too.

-With the spray bottle you purchased, squeeze in the amount of conditioner you want to use, then squeeze in the oil, and finally, fill the rest of the bottle with water.
+With the spray bottle you purchased, squeeze in the amount of conditioner you want to use, then pour in the oil, and finally, fill the rest of the bottle with a few cups of water.